 The portfolio management process is examined.
 Topics include investment policy statement, asset allocation, and rebalancing portfolios.
 Use of a student-managed fund blends theory with practice of money management.

-Prerequisite: FIN 431, FIN 432; and approval by a faculty selection committee.
+Prerequisite: FIN 432; and approval by a faculty selection committee.

 Offered: As needed.